Nonequilibrium universality of the nonreciprocally coupled $\mathbf{O(n_1) \times O(n_2)}$ model: Universal scaling behavior

 where $R$ is the matrix that defines the relaxational behavior.
 Hence, if the eigenvalues of $R$ are complex, the system exhibits underdamped oscillations.
 This occurs when $-4\sigma u_{12}^2 M_1^2 M_2^2 > (u_1 M_1^2 - u_2 M_2^2)^2$, so we see complex eigenvalues are only possible when $\sigma \neq 0$, indicating the underlying nonequilibrium origin of this behavior.
 Under an appropriate rescaling of $\varphi_1, \varphi_2$ such that the diagonal entries are equal, we see that the dynamics map to a damped oscillator, where the off-diagonal nonreciprocal elements define the frequency and the diagonal elements define the damping.

-Near criticality, the maximal ratio of the imaginary to real parts approaches a universal value.
+Near criticality, the maximal ratio (as a function of $r_1, r_2$) of the imaginary to real parts of the eigenvalues of Eq.~(\ref{eq:relaxeig}) approaches a universal value.
+We describe this ratio via the angle that the complex eigenvalues form with respect to the real axis.
 However, given the scaling freedom we utilized previously as well as the redefinition of $u$ couplings in terms of $\tilde{u}$ couplings, this limit requires care.
 The detailed derivation of $\theta^*$ via the action is presented in Appendix ~\ref{sec:relax}.
 The value of the corresponding maximal complex angle is defined by

 Qualitatively, this expression is best reproduced in mean-field theory by shifting all features of the nonreciprocity from $T_1, T_2$ (by rescaling such that $T_1 = T_2$) to $\tilde{g}_{12} \equiv v \tilde{u}_{12},~\tilde{g}_{21} \equiv \sigma \tilde{u}_{12}$, $\tilde{g}_i \equiv \tilde{u}_i$, i.e., by treating the strength of the noise for each field on equal grounds.
 In this case,